AliaksandrMakarchuk/NET/README.md

-[1]: A window wich should handle user input
+[1]:  "A window wich should handle user input"